Kenvue: Spin-off and IPO

 The Times also pointed out that, while the consumer health business operates many well-known brands, it was not nearly as lucrative as the pharmaceutical and medical device sectors, taking $15 billion in revenue in 2021 compared to the latter's combined $77 billion, and commented that the popularity of the consumer brands "does not do much to advance Johnson & Johnson's medical businesses, which are far more important to the company's finances".

 On February 23, 2022, the consumer health business was registered as a corporation in Delaware, under the provisional name JNTL, Inc. On September 28, 2022, Johnson & Johnson said that the new consumer health company would be called Kenvue, a combination of "ken", a Scottish English word for 'knowledge', and "vue", a homophone of "view" intended to evoke the concept of 'sight'.
-At the time, Kenvue's total number of employees in was about 22,000.
+At the time, Kenvue's total number of employees was about 22,000.

 In January 2023, Kenvue filed with the U.S. Securities and Exchange Commission for an initial public offering (IPO).
 Kenvue issued about 1.89 billion shares, of which about 170 million were to be offered at the IPO.
 This meant that after the IPO, Johnson & Johnson would retain almost 91 percent of the shares.

 The IPO took place on May 4, 2023.
 Shares of Kenvue were priced at $22, implying an initial equity valuation for Kenvue of about $41 billion, and traded at $26.90 at the end of the first trading day.
 Raising about $3.8 billion in capital for Kenvue, it was the largest IPO since the IPO of Rivian on November 10, 2021.
 The IPO was seen as a useful gauge of broader investor confidence.
-Observers cited rising interest rates and predictions of a looming recession to explain the slowdown in the U.S. IPO market since 2022, and said that Kenvue was an "idiosyncratic" IPO candidate as it was well-established, with an extensive track record of profitable years under its parent company.
+Observers cited rising interest rates and predictions of a looming recession to explain the slowdown in the U.S. IPO market since 2022 and said that Kenvue was an "idiosyncratic" IPO candidate as it was well-established, with an extensive track record of profitable years under its parent company.

-On July 24, 2023, Johnson & Johnson launched an exchange offer to split-off Kenvue allowing Johnson & Johnson shareholders can exchange all, some or none of their shares of Johnson & Johnson common stock for shares of Kenvue.
+On July 24, 2023, Johnson & Johnson launched an exchange offer to split off Kenvue, allowing Johnson & Johnson shareholders to exchange all, some, or none of their shares of Johnson & Johnson common stock for shares of Kenvue.

 In August 2023, Kenvue was added to the S&P 500 Dividend Aristocrats index.

 In March 2025, following the purchase of a stake in the company by activist investment firm Starboard, Jeffrey Smith, the CEO, took a seat on Kenvue’s board of directors.
 In July 2025, Thibaut Mongon, the first CEO of Kenvue, was terminated, and a review of the company’s strategy was begun.